 The first EHT image of M87* showed an asymmetric bright ring, formed by strong lensing and relativistic beaming, and a central brightness depression identified as the black hole shadow \citep{EventHorizonTelescope:2019dse}.
-The M87* ring's diameter calibrated with the shadow size, provides a Schwarzschild deviation of $\delta_{M87^*}=-0.01\pm0.17$ at $1\sigma$ confidence \citep{EventHorizonTelescope:2021dqv,Afrin:2024khy}.
+The M87* ring's diameter, calibrated with the shadow size provides a Schwarzschild deviation of $\delta_{M87^*}=-0.01\pm0.17$ at $1\sigma$ confidence \citep{EventHorizonTelescope:2021dqv,Afrin:2024khy}.
 We use the estimated mass of the black hole $M_{M87^*} = 6.5\times10^9 M_\odot$ and its distance from Earth $d_{M87^*} = 16.8 Mpc$ to impose $\delta_{M87^*}$ with the EHT inferred bound.
-The whole parameter space in the case of the RQCBH is satisfied when modeling M87* as an RQCBH, when the EHT inferred bound is imposed (cf. Fig.~\ref{m872}).
-Considering $\leq 10 \%$ offset between the diameter of the ring and photon ring diameter \citep{EventHorizonTelescope:2019dse}, we calibrate the mean angular shadow diameter $d_{sh}^{ M87*}=37.8\mu as$ \citep{EventHorizonTelescope:2021dqv}.
-In Fig.~\ref{M87obs2}, we demonstrate the RQCBH shadow angular diameter for $\theta_o=17$\textdegree~, 90\textdegree~ as a function of $a$ and $\alpha$.
-The M87* black hole shadow angular diameter places a bound on the parameters ($a$, $\alpha$) where all values of $\alpha$ are allowed for $a<0.6157M$ and for $a\in(0.6157M,0.8511 M)$, the allowed range of $\alpha$ is $0.0\leq\alpha\leq0.8985M^2$, for $\theta_o=17$\textdegree~.
-For $\theta_o=90$\textdegree~, all values of $\alpha$ are allowed for $a< 0.8262M$ and for $a\in(0.8262M,0.9799 M)$, the allowed range of $\alpha$ is $0.0 \leq \alpha\leq0.4141 M^2$ (cf. Fig.~\ref{M87obs2}).
+The whole parameter space in the case of the RQCBH is satisfied when modelling M87* as an RQCBH when the EHT inferred bound is imposed (cf. Fig.~\ref{m872}).

 Thus, the M87* can be RQCBH spacetime in this constrained parameter space.
 Since several possible parameter points ($a$, $\alpha$) exist within the confined parameter space, the RQCBH's compatibility with the M87* observations demonstrates that they can be excellent candidates for astrophysical black holes \citep{EventHorizonTelescope:2019ggy,EventHorizonTelescope:2021dqv}.